 — Rainfall: Through Thursday morning, across Trinidad, rainfall accumulations between 25 and 50 millimeters are likely, while across Tobago, accumulations between 25 and 75 millimeters are likely, with isolated totals favoring the northern half of Trinidad and Tobago exceeding 150 millimeters, particularly where feeder band activity develops.

-— Marine: According to the TTMS, there is currently a high chance (80%) of hazardous seas with large, battering waves.
+— Marine: According to the TTMS, “There is currently a high chance (80%) of hazardous seas with large, battering waves.
 Mariners should expect wave heights to increase significantly, posing a danger to small craft and coastal and offshore activities.
-Strong currents and choppy seas will make navigation hazardous.
-Hazardous conditions are possible Sunday through Tuesday in the Gulf of Paria.
-From 6:00 PM this evening, northern and eastern open waters are forecast to see rough seas through Tuesday morning, with waves as high as 5.0 meters, mainly in open waters north of Trinidad and Tobago.
+Strong currents and choppy seas will make navigation hazardous.”
+Hazardous conditions are possible in the Gulf of Paria from Monday through Tuesday, while northern and eastern waters are forecast to see rough seas from Sunday night through Tuesday morning, with waves as high as 5.0 meters.

 Latest Alert